rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

 If successful, the extracted features will be saved in `pyradiomics_features.csv` in the **`utilities`** folder.
 This file will contain one row per patient and one column for each extracted feature.

-## 5. **Preparation of the Classification Feature**
+## 5. **Preparation of the Classification Dataset and Model Training**

+In this section, we will prepare the classification dataset, generate the required CSV files, and then train and validate classification models using the `classification.ipynb` notebook located in the **`.\BR-Classification\classification`** folder.

+### 5.1 Prepare the Classification Features
-Use the `data_info.ipynb` notebook to generate the feature CSV file for classification.
+To generate the feature CSV file for classification, use the `classification.ipynb` notebook.

 > **Note:**
-> In the notebook, look for the section titled **"Preparation of the Classification Dataset"**.
-> This section includes a code cell that processes `pyradiomics_features.csv` and generates a new file named `features.csv`.
+> In the notebook, locate the section titled **"Preparation of the Classification Dataset"**.
+This section processes the `pyradiomics_features.csv` file and generates a new file named `feature.csv`.

-Once executed, the resulting `features.csv` will be saved inside the `utilities` folder and will be ready for use in training machine learning models.
+Once executed, the resulting `feature.csv` will be saved in the `classification` folder and will be ready for use in training machine learning models.

+> **Note:**
+> This file can be enriched with additional clinical information about the patients, such as:
+> - Age
+> - Breast cancer laterality
+> - Other relevant clinical data

-## 6. **Preparation of the Classification Label**
+### 5.2 Prepare the Classification Labels

-To perform classification, you first need to define your specific clinical task (e.g., distinguishing between invasive and in situ tumors).
+To perform classification, you need to define your clinical task (e.g., distinguishing between invasive and in situ tumors).

-Create a `pandas` DataFrame with two columns:
+1. Create a `pandas` DataFrame with two columns:
-- **Column 1**: `PatientID` – the unique identifier of each patient (must match the IDs used in the features file)
+   - **`PatientID`**: The unique identifier of each patient (ensure this matches the IDs used in the features file).
-- **Column 2**: `Label` – the target classification label for each patient (e.g., 0 = invasive, 1 = in situ)
+   - **`Label`**: The target classification label for each patient (e.g., 0 = invasive, 1 = in situ).

-Once prepared, this DataFrame can be saved as a CSV file (e.g., `labels.csv`) and used during model training and evaluation.
+2. Save the DataFrame as a CSV file (e.g., `label.csv`).

+This labels file will be used during model training and evaluation.

-## 7. **Training and Validation of the Classification Model**
+### 5.3 Train and Validate the Classification Model
+Once the `feature.csv` and `label.csv` files are ready, use the same `classification.ipynb` notebook to proceed with model training and validation.

+#### Available Models
+The following machine learning models are available for training:
+- **XGBoost**
+- **K-Nearest Neighbors (KNN)**
+- **Support Vector Machine (SVM)**
+- **Random Forest**
+- **Naive Bayes**
+- **Decision Tree**
+- **Logistic Regression**
+- **Multilayer Perceptron (MLP)**

+#### Validation Schemes
+The notebook supports the following validation schemes:
+- **Hold-out** (work in progress)
+- **K-fold Cross-Validation** (work in progress)
+- **Leave-One-Out Cross-Validation (LOOCV)**

+The notebook allows you to:
+1. Load the `feature.csv` file with the extracted features.
+2. Load the `label.csv` file with the target labels.
+3. Train and validate models with the selected validation scheme.

+By running the notebook, you can explore and compare different models and validation techniques with your dataset, starting the process of model training and evaluation.